llm-d/llm-d-model-service/README.md

 # ModelService

-> The `ModelService` custom resource declaratively manages all Kubernetes components required to serve inference for a given base model.
+> The *ModelService* declaratively provisions and maintains the Kubernetes resources needed to serve a base model for inference.

-A *ModelService* encapsulates the desired state of deployments and routing associated with a single base model.
+A *ModelService* custom resource encapsulates the desired state of deployments and routing associated with a single base model.
 It automates the management of Kubernetes resources, including:

 * Prefill and decode deployments